webplatform/docs/css/properties/object-fit/index.md

 }
 .fill {
   object-fit: fill;
+  /**
-  /* This is the default behaviour.
-The image is forced to fill the whole box, the aspect ratio is ignored. */ }
+    * This is the default behaviour.
+    * The image is forced to fill the whole box,
+    * the aspect ratio is ignored.
+    **/
+}
 .contain {
   object-fit: contain;
+  /**
-  /* The whole image will be displayed in the box and scaled down or expanded if necessary.
-The aspect ratio is maintained. */
+    * The whole image will be displayed in the box
+    * and scaled down or expanded if necessary.
+    * The aspect ratio is maintained.
+    **/
 }
 .cover {
   object-fit: cover;
+  /**
-  /* The whole image is scaled down or expanded till it fills the box completely, the aspect ratio is maintained.
-This normally results in only part of the image being visible. */
+    * The whole image is scaled down or expanded till
+    * it fills the box completely, the aspect ratio is
+    * maintained.
+This normally results in only part of
+    * the image being visible.
+    **/
 }
 .none {
   object-fit: none;
+  /**
-  /* The image keeps it's original size.
-This may result in not filling the box completely or sticking out of it. */ }
+    * The image keeps it's original size.
+    * This may result in not filling the box
+    * completely or sticking out of it.
+    **/
+}
 .scale-down {
   object-fit: scale-down;
+  /**
-  /* The result of 'none' and 'contain' is comapred and the smaller concrete object is displayed. */ }
+    * The result of 'none' and 'contain' is compared
+    * and the smaller concrete object is displayed.
+   **/
+}
 |LiveURL=http://code.webplatform.org/gist/6badc0b20d67be7d939f
 }}